hekmatnajafi/datatable-exportPDF-to-persian/README.md

-# datatable-exportPDF-to-persian
-export Persian data with DataTable using pdfMake. as pdfmake is not supporting Persian, I added custom fonts (Estedad) to it, now it is working.

-Here I used Estedad fonts,you are free to change :)
+by default pdfMake does not support exporting pdf in Persian language, here is a customized version which is working fine and exports pdf in Persian.
+I used Estedad font, you are free to change.